milabasto/milabasto/README.md

 ## Hi there 👋
 I'm Mila Basto and I am a undergraduate student with a passion for science.
-I am learning about systems from gravitational waves, neural waveforms, and IgE-mediated immune responses.
-I hope to build the foundation needed to approach these questions in the future.

 <!--
 **milabasto/milabasto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.